jon-torres/rock-paper-scissors/README.md

 # rock-paper-scissors

-A very simple 'rock, paper and scissors' game to be played on the console.
+Responsive rock paper scissors game.

+It was made using vanilla html/css/JS.

-A graphic interface will be added to a future version.
+A "restart" button should be included in a future version.
+Enjoy!